Transgender health care: Sweden

 In Sweden, anyone is allowed to change their name at any time, including for gender transition.

 Up until January 27, 2017, being transsexual was classed as a disease.
-Two months earlier, in November 21, 2016, around 50 trans activists broke into and occupied the Swedish National Board of Health and Welfare (Swedish: Socialstyrelsen) premises in Rålambsvägen in Stockholm.
+Two months earlier, on November 21, 2016, around 50 trans activists broke into and occupied the Swedish National Board of Health and Welfare (Swedish: Socialstyrelsen) premises in Rålambsvägen in Stockholm.
 The activists demanded that their voices be heard regarding the way the country, healthcare, and the National Board of Health and Welfare mistreat transgender and intersex individuals.

+Sweden's Karolinska Institute, administrator of the second-largest hospital system in the country, announced in March 2021 that it would discontinue providing puberty blockers or cross-sex hormones to children under 16.
+Additionally, the Karolinska Institute changed its policy to cease providing puberty blockers or cross-sex hormones to teenagers 16–18, outside of approved clinical trials.
+On 22 February 2022, Sweden's National Board of Health and Welfare said that puberty blockers should only be used in "exceptional cases" and said that their use is backed by "uncertain science".

+However, other providers in Sweden continue to provide puberty blockers, and a clinician's professional judgment determines what treatments are recommended or not recommended.
+Youth are able to access gender-affirming care when doctors deem it medically necessary.
+The treatment is not banned in Sweden and is offered as part of its national healthcare service.

 Netherlands

-Gender care in the Netherlands is insured under the national health care of third part insurer’s, including laser hair removal, SRS, facial feminization surgery and hormones.
-Hormones can be prescribed by licensed endocrinologist in a academic hospital from the age 16 and older.
+Gender care in the Netherlands is insured under the national health care of third part insurer's, including laser hair removal, SRS, facial feminization surgery and hormones.
+Hormones can be prescribed by licensed endocrinologist in an academic hospital from the age 16 and older.
 Blockers can be prescribed from age 12 when puberty usually starts.

+The Dutch Ministry of Health, Welfare and Sport publishes guidelines recommending the use of puberty blockers in transgender adolescents of at least Tanner Stage II with informed consent and approval of an endocrinologist.
+This guideline, published in 2016, is endorsed by the following Dutch medical organizations: